bgaldrikian/homogeneous_closest_point/hcp/README.md

 ## Citations

-[1] "A Unified Closest Point and Linear Optimization Algorithm,"
+[1] "A Unified Convex Closest Point and Linear Optimization Algorithm,"
 B. Galdrikian.
 (To be published.)